 Exhibiting at trade shows is still one of the most common and powerful ways to generate leads for business-to-business (B2B) companies.
 Trade shows come with two challenges.
 The first is that they are expensive to participate in.
-Booth space, booth design and setup, signage and collateral - they all cost a lot.
-And that's not to mention the time and attention from sales people and marketers to make the show successful.
+Booth space, booth design and setup, signage and collateral, presenters and infotainers - they all cost a lot.
+And that's not to mention the time, attention and travel costs for sales people and marketers to make the show successful.

 The second inevitability is that it’s hard to predict your pay-off for attending.

 Measuring the impact of traditional marketing methods (like trade shows) has always been tough for marketers.
 One survey found that almost 50% of organizations don’t measure the return on investment (ROI) of their trade show activity.

 That doesn't need to be the case.
 With the right approach and tools, you can get a clear picture on how your participation is generating leads and contributing to revenues.